evanarlian/kaggle-eedi/README.md

 # todo
-* download kaggle docker
-1. Just emb untrained
+* (DONE) Just emb untrained
-2. Paraphrase
+* Paraphrase
-3. Translate
+* Translate
-4. Train emb
+* Train emb
-5. Qwen -> bge -> top 25
+* Qwen -> bge -> top 25
-6. Bge top 5 -> qwen get top1 (but how do i get all 25?)
+* Bge top 5 -> qwen get top1 (but how do i get all 25?)
-7. Bge top 25 -> qwen entropy on all 25, rerank top 25 (this is kinda hard because we are forcing the llm not to think, using this way)
+* Bge top 25 -> qwen entropy on all 25, rerank top 25 (this is kinda hard because we are forcing the llm not to think, using this way)
-8. Entropix
+* Entropix
-9. ColBert style retrieval?
+* ColBert style retrieval?